SHERLOCK: Towards Dynamic Knowledge Adaptation in LLM-enhanced E-commerce Risk Management: Experiments

 \subsubsection{Domain KB}

 A core component of our framework is the domain KB.
 The KB was constructed by collaborating with 15 senior risk experts.
-It contains $1850$ distinct entries, each constructed as a JSON object (see an example in the rightmost part of Figure \ref{fig_kb}).
-The knowledge was synthesized using the semi-automated methods described in Section \ref{subsec: domain kb}, including domain terminology, business logic and risk patterns.
-The KB is indexed using a hybrid keyword and vector search system to ensure robust retrieval.
+At the time of initialization, the repository contains in total 1850 entries formatted as structured JSON objects, which consists of 1408 domain terms, 350 history cases, 52 risk associations and 40 business priors.
+The KB is indexed using a hybrid keyword and vector search system (BGE-M3 \cite{chen2024bge}) to ensure robust retrieval.